OTUSOFE365025/assignment-3-django-and-energy-group-5-crn-43510/README.md

 This section is a placeholder to acknowledge the second part of the assignment. **Q2 is submitted via the Canvas drop box.**

-* A concrete energy efficiency scenario for a smartphone app (e.g., a health monitoring app) was created based on the Energy Efficiency General Scenario table in the Appendix.
+* A concrete energy efficiency scenario for a smartphone health monitoring app was created based on the Energy Efficiency General Scenario table in the Appendix.
 * Two architectural/design tactics were identified, and their application and contribution to better energy efficiency were briefly explained.